jjdelorme/ContosoUniversity/README.md

      <add name="SchoolContext" connectionString="Data Source=[INSTANCE_IP];Initial Catalog=ContosoUniversity;User ID=[USER];Password=[PASSWORD];" providerName="System.Data.SqlClient" />
    </connectionStrings>
    ```

+   For the [INSTANCE_IP], use either the SQL Server instance's private or public IP address, according to where you are running the code from.
+For example, if you are running from your local machine, use the instance's public IP address.

 1. In Visual Studio, open the Package Manager Console from the **View** menu -> **Other Windows** -> **Package Manager Console**.
 Enter the following command: